Villarreal – Sevilla FC: Unrested Sevilla Cannot Breach The Yellow Wall (3-0)

 Under his guidance, Villarreal started the match against Sevilla in a 3-5-2 formation, with veteran defender Daniele Bonera getting some minutes as the middle center-back, for unknown reasons.
 The midfield trio Santiago Cáseres, Santi Cazorla, and Vicente Iborra is a fine mix of young and old and technique skill, vision and grit.
 Up top, Carlos Bacca and Karl Toko Ekambi acted as the strike-duo.

 Having won a midweek Europa League clash against Lazio, Sevilla came into this game significantly less rested than Villarreal.
 Seven of the players that saw action in the Stadio Olimpico would feature in this match.
-They lined up . . .
+They lined up in a formation that had three central defenders . . .